 My child attends kindergarten at Toler and I am very satisfied with the school.
 I haven't heard one complaint from him.
 Children get individual attention due to the size of the school.
 Prime Time staff knows each child's name.
 His teacher responds to my requests within 24 hours.
 My son used to love TV.
 But now he comes home and starts on crafts projects instead of turning the TV on.
 They are doing something right.
 Mrs Peggy is a very reasonable person too.
 I am not sure why the other parent was so upset.

 Toler Elementary School is a public elementary school in San Diego.
-The principal of Toler Elementary School is Peggy Lewis, who can be contacted at email@example.com.
-257 children attend Toler Elementary School and are mostly Multiracial; Hispanic; and White, non-Hispanic.
+The principal of Toler Elementary School is Peggy Lewis and can be contacted at firstname.lastname@example.org.
+257 students attend Toler Elementary School and identify mostly as Multiracial; Hispanic; and White, non-Hispanic.
 33% of the Toler Elementary School students are "limited in English proficiency."
 57% of the 257 students here are paying reduced lunch prices.
 The student to teacher ratio at Toler Elementary School is 16:1.
 Whittier K-12 is one of the nearest elementary schools.

 - Computer arts

 |Native American or Native Alaskan||0.8%||0.5%|

 |Native Hawaiian or Other Pacific Islander||0.4%||129055%|